maryhasan/maryhasan.github.io/README.md

 I am interested in developing efficient machine learning and deep learning algorithms to solve challenging problems in natural language processing and natural language understanding.
 I completed my PhD in computer science at the Worcester Polytechnic Institute in May, 2021.
 My advisor was Professor [Elke Rundensteiner](https://www.wpi.edu/people/faculty/rundenst).
 My PhD research has been mainly focused on text classification using Machine Learning, Deep Transfer Learning and Natural Language Processing methods.

-My current research focuses on learning from few labeled examples through transfer and semi-supervised learning.
+My current research focuses on learning from few labeled examples through Transfer learning and semi-supervised learning.

 ## Publications